Non-Convex Self-Concordant Functions: Practical Algorithms and Complexity Analysis: Introduction

 \paragraph{Contributions} This paper extends the notion of self-concordance to non-convex optimization and develops corresponding second-order methods with theoretical guarantees and empirical validation.
 As in convex settings, our framework accommodates functions with unbounded higher-order derivatives, thereby covering a broad range of applications.
 Our contributions can be summarized as follows: \begin{enumerate} \item We introduce two function classes -- weakly self-concordant and $F$-based self-concordant functions -- that extend the classical notion of self-concordance to non-convex settings.
-These classes preserve key curvature control properties while encompassing many objectives arising in machine learning. \item We propose regularized Newton and adaptive regularization methods and prove their global and local convergence guarantees without the gradient or Hessian Lipschitz continuity.
-We extend the adaptive regularization methods~\cite{Cartis-2011-Adaptive, Cartis-2011-Adaptive2, Cartis-2022-Evaluation} to constrained problems with self-concordant barriers. \item We conduct experiments on non-negative matrix factorization and neural network training, demonstrating that our methods achieve superior robustness and efficiency compared with existing second-order approaches. \end{enumerate}
+These classes preserve key curvature properties while encompassing many objectives arising in machine learning. \item We propose regularized Newton and adaptive regularization methods that make use of our weakly and $F$-based self-concordant notions and prove their global and local convergence without requiring gradient or Hessian Lipschitz continuity, and any line-search.
+We extend the adaptive regularization methods~\cite{Cartis-2011-Adaptive, Cartis-2011-Adaptive2, Cartis-2022-Evaluation} to constrained problems with self-concordant barriers, where the regularization parameter is tuned automatically. \item We conduct experiments on non-negative matrix factorization and neural network training, demonstrating that our methods achieve superior robustness and efficiency compared with existing second-order approaches. \end{enumerate}

 \paragraph{Organization} In Section~\ref{sec:prelims}, we define non-convex self-concordant functions, and provide three examples of their applicability.
 In Section~\ref{sec:algorithms}, we describe our methods and present convergence results.
-In Section~\ref{sec:analysis}, we provide several lemmas and prove our convergence results.
-In Section~\ref{sec:exp}, we present empirical results complementing our theoretical results.
-We conclude in Section~\ref{sec:conclu}.
+In Section~\ref{sec:exp}, we present empirical results complementing our theoretical results, and offer some conclusions in Section~\ref{sec:conclu}.
+In an Appendix we present some additional results on weakly self-concordant functions, including an inexact proximal point method for minimizing them.